-To win a brain damage case, our medical malpractice attorney will prove that your injury is a consequence of hospital malpractice.
+To win a traumatic brain injury case, our medical malpractice attorney will attest that your injury is a consequence of hospital malpractice.
 Our attorney will prove that your injury did not exist before the incident, that the medical care provider had a duty to care for you, that the doctor failed to meet that standard, and that the failure caused the injury.

 In other claims, a combination of institutions or individuals is to blame.
 You may have to name multiple defendants.
 In most cases, individuals may have made the mistakes that harmed you, but the institutions that hired them are responsible for their actions.
-In Miami, Florida, the hospital is liable for the actions of its employees while they’re working.
-Some doctors are independent contractors, not employees, in that case, you’ll need to show that the hospital either knew or should have known that the doctor was prone to medical negligence in order to include the hospital in the case.
+In Miami, Florida, the hospital is liable for the actions of its employees while they are working.
+Some doctors are independent contractors, not employees, in that case, you will need to show that the hospital either knew or should have known that the doctor was prone to medical negligence in order to include the hospital in the case.

-To successfully obtain compensation for the brain damage you have sustained, our lawyer will prove the following:
+To successfully obtain compensation for the traumatic brain injury you have sustained, our lawyer will prove the following:

-The evidence in a brain damage case may come in the form of medical records, testimony by witnesses and experts, and more.
-Because multiple issues can be at the root of most brain injuries, the evidence is rarely a smoking gun.
+The evidence in a traumatic brain injury case may come in the form of medical records, testimony by witnesses and experts, and more.
+Because multiple issues can be at the root of most traumatic brain injuries, the evidence is rarely a smoking gun.

-Brain damage cases require a lot of technical evidence.
+Traumatic brain injuries require a lot of technical evidence.
 It takes test results, x-rays, MRI scans, and more.
 It takes experts to explain the evidence and to discuss what your doctor should have done.
-When you decide to file brain damage claim, you don’t have to come up with all of that evidence.
+When you decide to file a traumatic brain injury claim, you do not have to come up with all of that evidence.
 You can just bring the medical records you have, and our attorney will take care of the rest.

 Using legal tools, for example, subpoenas, our attorney can gather the information necessary to prove your case.
 That may include the hospital’s internal records, test results, testimony from experts, and more.
-You won’t have to call the hospital to gather the proof you need.
+You will not have to call the hospital to gather the proof you need.

-If you’re considering a brain damage case, you should gather up your medical records.
-You should also keep notes on any doctor’s appointments, follow-ups, medications, therapy, and other care you need.
 Keep records of any communication you have had with your doctor or the hospital.
-Contact Miami based The Law Offices of Sean M. Cleary by calling 305.416.9805 and take all of that to your free case evaluation.
+Contact The Law Offices of Sean M. Cleary based in Miami and take all the records to your free case evaluation.
 We can get the rest of the information necessary for your case.